ptsochantaris/emeltal/README.md

 Local ML voice chat using high-end models, aiming for a self contained, user-friendly out-of-the-box experience as much as possible.

-This is a work in progress with frequent updates; [TestFlight builds are available here](https://testflight.apple.com/join/NTIomxyk).
+This is a work in progress with frequent updates; [TestFlight builds are available here](https://testflight.apple.com/join/NTIomxyk) for macOS and visionOS.

+iOS TestFlights are being blocked by Apple for an undisclosed reason, but you can easily build and run an iOS version from this source if you like.

 |Selection|Full|Mini|
 |---------|----|----|